The 14 Most Famous Books in the World

 Anna was beautiful and full of life before she met her love.
 After meeting Volensky, she abandoned her son and lost herself.
 She was worried about love, and finally lost, and finally gave up her life.
 If love is to make oneself better, then it is beautiful to love, if it is to make oneself ugly, it is evil fate, it is better to give up.
 At all times, you must remain independent and be a complete yourself.

-4. The Red and the Black
+4. The Red and the Black by Stendhal

 The novel "Red and Black" was hailed as critical literature of European realism, and when it was published, it caused a great sensation in the capitalist society at that time.
-The book’s words are sharp, profound, thought-provoking, and the plot is ups and downs.
+The book’s words are sharp, profound, and thought-provoking, and the plot is ups and downs.

 Although it uses the two love stories of the protagonist Julian as the main clue, it is actually a "political novel".
 In 1986, the French "Reading" magazine recommended him as one of his ideal collections.